-On March 16th, 2022, to provide the final results from seven drill holes drilled during the 2022 drill program.
+On March 16th, 2023, the Company provided the final results from seven drill holes drilled during the 2022 drill program.
 These holes were designed to improve the main Veta Grande structural model and to test splays to the Veta Grande system, including the footwall San Herculano structure.